jcworkport/python-api-dashboard/README.md

 # Tech Dash

 Welcome to **Tech Dash**!

-This dashboard tracks technician's scan data activity.
+This is a Python web dashboard that updates every minute, gathering data from a WMS API.
+It's made user-friendly with Dash after cleaning the data with Pandas.
+I created it independently while working as an IT Specialist, managing department operations.
+Despite being new to Python and API integration, I finished it in under a month.
+Some parts of the code were adjusted/removed for privacy and security reasons.

 ![Image](https://github.com/jcworkport/python-api-dashboard/raw/main/tech-dash.jpg)